 ~~~~~~~~~~ ~~~~~~~~~~ ~~~~~~~~~~ ~~~~~~~~~~ ~~~~~~~~~~

 Pamela is internationally known as a “Messenger of Spirit” and highly acclaimed Psychic, Medium, Counselor and Spiritual Teacher.
-She is also a Certified Reiki Master and Ordained Minister with a Doctorate Degree in Religion.
-She has been in the wellness profession for more than twenty years, and is the Owner of Nine Wellness Centre, located in Knoxville, TN.
-She specializes in Intuitive, Grief and Spiritual Counseling, Reiki Natural Energy Healing and Educational Programs.
+She is a Certified Reiki Master and Ordained Minister with a Doctorate Degree in Religion.
+Pamela has been in the wellness profession for more than twenty years, and is the Owner of Nine Wellness Centre, located in Knoxville, TN.
+Her specialties include Intuitive, Grief and Spiritual Counseling, Reiki Natural Energy Healing and Educational Programs.

 Please comment on your own experiences in divining or meeting your animal totem or spirit guide.